 Your first short story, book, or poem is not a masterpiece.

-As the years go by, you will learn more about writing, you will develop your own voice and style, and you will produce more stories.
+As the years go by, you will learn more about writing, you will develop your own voice and writing style, and you will produce more stories.

 A professional writer is someone who constantly strives to improve their writing craft.
 And not just by reading and writing craft books (though those can be useful), but by actually writing.
+Start a writing habit to make the move from hobbyist to professional.

 Don’t underestimate the value of feedback, either.
 Join a writing community so you can get input from other writers.
 You can’t improve if you don’t know where your writing needs improvement.